vllm-project/vllm/docs/source/models/supported_models.rst

   For more details, please see: https://github.com/vllm-project/vllm/pull/4087#issuecomment-2250397630

 .. note::
-  For :code:`LLaVA-NeXT-Video` and :code:`Qwen2-VL`, the latest release of :code:`huggingface/transformers` doesn't work yet, so we need to use a developer version (:code:`21fac7abba2a37fae86106f87fcf9974fd1e3830`) for now.
+  For :code:`LLaVA-NeXT-Video`, :code:`LLaVA-Onevision` and :code:`Qwen2-VL`, the latest release of :code:`huggingface/transformers` doesn't work yet, so we need to use a developer version (:code:`21fac7abba2a37fae86106f87fcf9974fd1e3830`) for now.
   This can be installed by running the following command:

   .. code-block:: bash